Nwo5-trg/Trigger-Indicators-2/README.md

 - **area previews** renders wtv the editor guide showed for area triggers in game
 - **better particles** posvar preview
 - **spawn indicators** only feature w/out chroma so crazy
+- **drag triggers** drag to connect triggers like in a node based editor or smth

 ## Trigger Indicators
 its in the name vro, theres a bunch of settings so go read